brianephraim/formatted-number-input/apps/docs/guide/display-modes.md

 Commas are shown only when the input is **blurred**.
 While focused, the user types into a raw numeric input (no commas).
 An absolutely-positioned display overlay shows the formatted value on top when blurred.

+How it works:

+1. Two inputs are stacked — a hidden **typing input** (raw digits) and a visible **display input** (formatted text)
+2. On focus, the display overlay hides and the user types raw digits
+3. On blur, the display overlay reappears with formatted text and the typing input remounts to reseed from the controlled value
+4. On web, clicking the formatted display transfers focus to the typing input with intelligent caret position mapping

 ## Live formatting mode

 ```tsx